EnterpriseDB/barman/doc/barman-tutorial.en.md

 rules:

 - `ssh_command` must point to the destination Postgres server;
-- `conninfo` must point to a database on the destination Postgres 9.2 or 9.3 server where `pgespresso` is correctly installed through `CREATE EXTENSION`.
+- `conninfo` must point to a database on the destination Postgres database.
+  Using PostgreSQL 9.2, 9.3, 9.4, and 9.5 `pgespresso` must be correctly
+  installed through `CREATE EXTENSION`.
+Using 9.6 or greater, concurrent backups are executed through the Postgres native API.

 The destination Postgres server can be either the master or a streaming replicated standby server.